 Mason Taylor, a health educator, host of the Mason Taylor Show podcast and founder of SuperFeast has found a way to harness the power of tonic herbs and believes this can revolutionise how we understand our bodies under stress, or in the face of immunological disorders.

 Mason says that by first getting an understanding of the primary treasure, our Jing, we can better understand how the rest of the treasures impact our everyday lives, and how we can harness special combinations of herbs and mushrooms to leverage an optimised flow of energy inside our bodies.

 “If you have poor Jing energy, you’re trying to build a temple on a swamp.”

-At the base of it is our Yin-Yang Wuxin cycle - or the five elements cycle - represents how energy transforms between Yin and Yang in our bodies, through the five major organs.
+At the base of it is our Yin-Yang Wuxin cycle - or the five elements cycle - which represents how energy transforms between Yin and Yang in our bodies, through the five major organs.

-Everyone can relate to the feeling of a battery with our bodies that loses charge as we push ourselves.
+Everyone can relate to the feeling of a battery in our bodies that loses charge as we push ourselves.
 “If we can ensure that we don’t fall into that lifestyle - and the emotional and psychological loops - that keep draining the power of the battery, you can avoid physiologically walking on eggshells.”

-“You go into extreme exhaustion, and what you start to see, especially at those critical points is that you can’t handle stress, you don’t have genetic potential, you don’t have strong bones or brain function because the ‘sea of marrow’ that the Daoists call the brain doesn’t have foundation or the kidneys regulating it properly.”
+“You go into extreme exhaustion, and what you start to see, especially at those critical points is that you can’t handle stress, you don’t have genetic potential, you don’t have strong bones or brain function because the ‘sea of marrow’ that the Daoists call the brain doesn’t have the foundation or the kidneys regulating it properly.”